 - The target backup repository must have enough space to store a file of the full backup size.
 During the compact process, Veeam Backup & Replication creates an auxiliary VBK file that exists on the backup repository until the end of the compact operation.

-- If the full backup file contains data for a VM that has only one restore point and this restore point is older than 7 days, during the compact operation Veeam Backup & Replication will not copy data for such VM to the newly created full backup file.
-Veeam Backup & Replication will extract data for this VM from the full backup file and write this data to a separate backup file.
+- If the full backup file contains data for a machine that has only one restore point and this restore point is older than 7 days, during the compact operation Veeam Backup & Replication will not copy data for such machine to the newly created full backup file.
+Veeam Backup & Replication will extract data for this machine from the full backup file and write this data to a separate backup file.
 The file will be displayed under the Backups > Disk (imported) node in the Home view.
-This mechanism helps remove data for VMs that are no longer processed with the backup copy job from the full backup file and reduce the size of the full backup file.
+This mechanism helps remove data for machines that are no longer processed with the backup copy job from the full backup file and reduce the size of the full backup file.

 The mechanism works if the following conditions are met:

-- The Remove deleted VMs data option is not enabled in the backup copy job settings.
+- The Remove deleted items data option is not enabled in the backup copy job settings.

 - The Use per-VM backup files option is not enabled in the settings of the target backup repository.